MattKleinsmith/void-detector/README.md

           - Unneeded.
 Manual inspection worked.
         - Sampling rate chosen: 1 fps.
         - I preserved the frame IDs with respect to 30 fps to ease the use of object detection later.
-  - [ ] Consider which kind of voids to label for the prototype:
+  - [x] Consider which kind of voids to label for the prototype:
-    - Complete void
+    - [Yes] Complete void
-    - Void with product behind it
+    - [Yes] Void with product behind it
-    - Void with product in front of it
+    - [Not yet] Void with product in front of it
 - [ ] Create train, validation, and test sets
   - Consider splitting by aisle
   - Consider splitting by store